jackx2006/DFQ/README.md

 # DFQ

+This is new branch for some experimental changes only.

 PyTorch implementation of [Data Free Quantization Through Weight Equalization and Bias Correction](https://arxiv.org/abs/1906.04721) with some ideas from [ZeroQ: A Novel Zero Shot Quantization Framework](https://arxiv.org/abs/2001.00281).

 ## Results